Lpierzina/mylockchaincosmos/README.md

-# MyLockChainCosmos
+# 🌌 MyLockChainCosmos

-MyLockChainCosmos is a decentralized document registration platform that allows users to securely store and verify documents on the Cosmos blockchain using CosmWasm smart contracts, IPFS for decentralized storage, and PayPal for fiat payments.
-It is a fully serverless, walletless experience where the gas cost is sponsored by MyLockChainCosmos.
+MyLockChainCosmos is your interstellar document vault — a decentralized registration platform that anchors your files into the Cosmos itself.
+Using CosmWasm smart contracts on Neutron, IPFS via Pinata, and PayPal for fiat payments, MyLockChainCosmos ensures your records live on chain and off-world.
+Gas fees are sponsored, so you can register proof-of-existence across the stars — no wallet required.

 ---